lailoken/format-on-more-keys/README.md

 # Format On More Keys

 ## Description
-This Visual Studio Code extension automatically formats your code block when you type the '}' character.
+This Visual Studio Code extension automatically formats the current code block when you type the '}' character.

 ## Installation
 1. Download the latest `.vsix` file from the releases.